yar-malik/Palsplate-Backend/README.md

 ```

 - - - -
 ## ENVIRONMENT VARIABLES

-Use the following environment variables.
+The code only uses the following environment variables.
-PALSPLATE_DB_URL=
+PALSPLATE_DB_URL

+This value is equal to the db url from Heroku.
+(Remember that Heroku url is different from posgres url)

 - - - -
 ## Run Complete System